KhronosGroup/glTF-MaterialX-Converter/README.md

   - <a href="https://github.com/KhronosGroup/glTF/tree/KHR_texture_procedurals/extensions/2.0/Vendor/EXT_texture_procedurals_mx_1_39">EXT_texture_procedurals_mx_1_39</a>
 - The MaterialX specification documents can be found <a href="https://github.com/AcademySoftwareFoundation/MaterialX/tree/main/documents/Specification">here</a>

-### Requirements
+### Dependencies

-The 1.39 release (or patch releases) of MaterialX available on
+- The 1.39 release (or patch releases) of MaterialX available on
 <a href="https://pypi.org/project/MaterialX/">PyPi</a> is required.
+- The <code>jsonschema</code> package if Schema validation is desired

-### Usage
+### Setup

 The Github repository can be forked / cloned locally and the package built using `pip` as follows from the root folder:

 `pip install .`

-The MaterialX package dependency will be installed if required.
+All dependencies listed will be installed if required.

 #### Command Line Interface